groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/barcode/jpeg.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Integrate Barcode Generation into JPEG Files Using C# Applications"
+head_title: "Barcode generation for JPEG using C#"
-head_description: "Leverage C# applications in conjunction with GroupDocs.Signature to generate and seamlessly incorporate barcodes across any page of your JPEG documents."
+head_description: "Leverage C# applications in conjunction with GroupDocs.Signature to generate and incorporate barcodes across any place of your JPEG documents."

 ############################# Header ############################
-title: "Embed Barcodes into JPEG Documents Using C#"
+title: "Generate barcode and embed it into JPEG Documents"
-description: "Utilize GroupDocs.Signature for .NET to strategically place barcodes in popular formats anywhere within your business documents.
+description: "Utilize GroupDocs.Signature for .NET to place barcodes anywhere within your business documents.
 Our solution offers extensive customization options for barcode signatures."
 subtitle: "GroupDocs.Signature for .NET"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download at No Cost"
+    - title: "Download for free"
       link: "https://releases.groupdocs.com/signature/net/"

 ############################# About ############################